zsc/MOSS-TTSD/README.md

 MOSS-TTSD (text to spoken dialogue) is an open-source bilingual spoken dialogue synthesis model that supports both Chinese and English.
 It can transform dialogue scripts between two speakers into natural, expressive conversational speech.
-MOSS-TTSD supports voice cloning and single-session speech generation of up to 960 seconds, making it ideal for AI podcast production.
+MOSS-TTSD supports voice cloning and long single-session speech generation, making it ideal for AI podcast production.
+ For detailed information about the model and demos, please refer to our [Blog-en](https://www.open-moss.com/en/moss-ttsd/) and [中文博客](https://www.open-moss.com/cn/moss-ttsd/).

 ## Highlights

 - **Highly Expressive Dialogue Speech**: Built on unified semantic-acoustic neural audio codec, a pre-trained large language model, millions of hours of TTS data, and 400k hours synthetic and real conversational speech, MOSS-TTSD generates highly expressive, human-like dialogue speech with natural conversational prosody.
 - **Two-Speaker Voice Cloning**: MOSS-TTSD supports zero-shot two speakers voice cloning and can generate conversational speech with accurate speaker swithcing based on dialogue scripts.
 - **Chinese-English Bilingual Support**: MOSS-TTSD enables highly expressive speech generation in both Chinese and English.
-- **Long-Form Speech Generation (up to 960 seconds)**: Thanks to low-bitrate codec and training framework optimization, MOSS-TTSD has been trained for long speech generation, enabling single-session speech generation of up to 960 seconds.
+- **Long-Form Speech Generation**: Thanks to low-bitrate codec and training framework optimization, MOSS-TTSD has been trained for long speech generation.
 - **Fully Open Source & Commercial-Ready**: MOSS-TTSD and its future updates will be fully open-source and support free commercial use.